To pass this unit, please study the 18 vocabulary words below.

 UK

-A small computer network normally contained within one room or building.
+a small computer network normally contained within one room or building

 USA